ashleymills/Reachability.swift/README.md

             }
         }
     }
-    reachability.whenUnreachable = { reachability in
+    reachability?.whenUnreachable = { reachability in
-        // keep in mind this is called on a background thread
+        // this is called on a background thread, but UI updates must
-        // and if you are updating the UI it needs to happen
-        // on the main thread, like this: dispatch_async(dispatch_get_main_queue()) {
+        // be on the main thread, like this: dispatch_async(dispatch_get_main_queue()) {
             println("Not reachable")
         }
     }

-    reachability.startNotifier()
+    try? reachability.startNotifier()
 ````

 and for stopping notifications